munuhee/sales-and-inventory-management/README.md

   - [Authors](#authors)

 ## Description
 This Django application offers a solution for managing business operations with an emphasis on user experience and modern web technologies.
 It integrates Bootstrap for front-end design and employs Ajax for dynamic sales creation.
-The application features models for user profiles, vendors, customers, and transactions, including detailed billing, invoicing, and inventory management.
+The application features models for user profiles, vendors, customers, and transactions, including billing, invoicing, and inventory management.

 ## Prerequisites

-- **Python**
+- **Python installed**: Ensure Python is installed on your system.
+You can download it from the official [Python website](https://www.python.org/).
-- **Django**
+- **Understand Python and Django**: Basic understanding of Python programming and familiarity with Django web framework.

 ## Installation

-Before you can run the application, ensure you have the following prerequisites and dependencies.
+Follow these steps to install the necessary dependencies and set up the application:

 ### Clone the Repository